ChuanMeng/QPP4CS/README.md

 Thus it is unreasonable to run them on the training set of OR-QuAC.
 Second, when training a QPP method to learn to predict the retrieval quality of ConvDR, we still need to train the QPP method on the run file of ConvDR on the training set of OR-QuAC.
 Because ConvDR was trained on the training set of OR-QuAC, there would be a great shift between the run files of ConvDR on the training set and the test set of OR-QuAC.
-Thus, it is also unreasonable to train a QPP method based on the run file of ConvDR on the training set of OR-QuAC.
+Thus, it is also unreasonable to train a QPP method using the run file of ConvDR on the training set of OR-QuAC.
 So we always train a QPP method to estimate the retrieval quality of BM25 with human-rewritten queries on the training set of OR-QuAC.

 Note that all experiments on CAsT-19 and CAsT-20 are conducted using 5-fold cross-validation.